2021 Review: Navy Federal Credit Union Platinum Card – For Paying Off Debt

 Fair credit is usually considered to be a FICO score of 580–669, or a VantageScore of 650–699.

 But remember that credit card approval decisions rely on more than just credit scores.
-Several other factors, like income and monthly debt obligations, can sway the decision one way or another.
+Several other factors, like income and monthly debt obligations, affect your creditworthiness too and can sway the decision one way or another.